How e-learning transforms education

-E-learning has challenged the traditional assumptions of when, where and how students learn, with teachers able to guide youngsters through the internet and point them towards archived educational material, references and relevant YouTube footage.
+E-learning challenges the traditional assumptions of when, where and how students learn.
+Through e-learning, teachers are able to guide students in innovate ways online, quickly and easily pointing them towards educational material, references and other resources.

-He compared education to music, arguing as internet access to songs and albums has altered the purchasing habits of people and revolutionised the relevant sectors, "online learning will inevitably affect the traditional delivery of public education".
+Much as with the music industry, internet access to artists through streaming and online stores has altered the purchasing habits of people and revolutionised the sector.
+Online learning will inevitably affect the traditional delivery of public education, too.